cookietho/fractol/README.md

 # fractol
-##### The goal of this project is to greate a program that creates and optimizes a visualized mathematical object called a fractal.
+##### The goal of this project is to create a program that creates and optimizes a visualized mathematical object called a fractal.
 Fractal is an abstract mathematical object, like a curve or a surface, which has a similar pattern whatever the scale.

 ##  Mandatory Part
 ##### Your program cannot have memory leaks.